views-platform/docs/Onboarding Resources/internal_technical_guide.md

 **Linux**:

-Step 4: Depending on your Linux Distribution, you might need the to install the build subsystem (e.g.build-essential in Debian/Ubuntu).
+Step 4: Depending on your Linux Distribution, you might need to install the build subsystem (e.g.build-essential in Debian/Ubuntu).
 You can test if you have these by opening a terminal and typing gcc.
 If it says "error: no input file" or similar you are good to go, if it says "command not found" you need to install it.

 Step 5: Make sure zsh is installed.
 You can test if you have zsh by opening a terminal and typing zsh.
 If it says "command not found" install it with e.g. `sudo apt install zsh` in Ubuntu.